umbraco/UmbracoDocs/Development-Guidelines/umbraco-web.ui-client.md

 Folder containing all 3rd party dependencies used by the Umbraco web application

 */node_modules*
-Dependencies used by nodeJS and Grunt to build the project
+Dependencies used by Node.js and Grunt to build the project

 */src*
 The source code of Umbraco 7 UI